structurizr/java/README.md

 # Structurizr for Java

-This GitHub repository is an official client library for the [Structurizr](https://structurizr.com) cloud service and on-premises installation, both of which are web-based publishing platforms for software architecture models based upon the [C4 model](https://c4model.com). __This repository is supported by Structurizr Limited__, as a part of the Structurizr service.
+This GitHub repository is an official client library for the [Structurizr](https://structurizr.com) cloud service and on-premises installation, both of which are web-based publishing platforms for software architecture models based upon the [C4 model](https://c4model.com).
 The component finder, adr-tools importer, and alternative diagram export formats (e.g. PlantUML) can be found at [Structurizr for Java extensions](https://github.com/structurizr/java-extensions).

 ## A quick example